 This project will focus on Low or Full speed USB and use a microcontroller with minimum of additional components.
 This project relaxes some of the hard real time requirements as it does not interact with the traffic.
 My initial thought was to take advantage of the SPI for sampling the serial stream and introduce a phase shift to sample the closer to the center of the data window.
 As I let my mind ponder the question while running some errant, I realized that I could simply sample the signal at 2X the data rate and worry about recovering the data afterwards.

 While the datasheet specifies an upper limit of 18Mbps data rate, I have successfully overclock the SPI MOSI of the STM32F030 to 25Mbps in "Low Cost VGA Terminal Module".
 I hope the same would be true of the MISO input.
-DMA is require to move around data at 24Mbps (3M bytes/s).
+DMA is require to capture data at 24Mbps (3M bytes/s).

 USB waveforms looks something like this: